HenrikDA/blynk-server/README.md

 You can run as many clients as you want.

-Clients with the same credentials and Auth Token are grouped in one ChatRoom/Group and can send messages to each other.
+Clients with the same credentials and Auth Token are grouped in one Session and can send messages to each other.
 All client commands are human-friendly, so you don't have to remember the codes.
-Examples:

-    	digitalWrite 1 1
-    	digitalRead 1
-    	analogWrite 1 1
-    	analogRead 1
-    	virtualWrite 1 1
+Before sending to hardware some read/write commands, application must first send init command.
+Init command is 'hardware' command that sets all pin modes.
+Example of init command:

+    	hardware pm 1 in 13 out 9 out 8 in

+In above example you set pin 1 and pin 8 to 'in' PIN_MODE.
+This means this pins will read values from hardware (graph, display, etc).
+In opposite pins 13 and 9 has 'out' PIN_MODE.
+This means this pins will we writable (button, slider).

+Hardware commands:

++ Digital write:

-    	virtualRead 1
+    	hardware dw 9 1
+    	hardware dw 9 0

++ Digital read:

+    	hardware dr 9
+    	You should receive response: dw 9 <val>

++ Analog write:

+    	hardware aw 14 123

++ Analog read:

+    	hardware ar 14
+        You should receive response: aw 14 <val>

++ Virtual write:

+    	hardware vw 9 1234
+        hardware vw 9 string
+        hardware vw 9 item1 item2 item3
+        hardware vw 9 key1 val1 key2 val2

++ Virtual read:

+    	hardware vr 9
+    	You should receive response: vw 9 <values>

 Registered users are stored locally in TMP dir of your system in file "user.db".
 So after the restart you don't have to register again.